puppetlabs/puppet-rfc/arm-1.templates/templates/main.md

     This is the document that should describe the enhancement.
 -->

-This pep proposes the introduction of three concepts; Tranquility, Happiness and Despair described below.
+This ARM proposes the introduction of three concepts; Tranquility, Happiness and Despair described below.

 Despair
 -------